zirkeldesign/cakephp-rest-plugin/readme.md

 ### Authorization

-Check the HTTP header as shown here: http://docs.amazonwebservices.com/AmazonS3/2006-03-01/index.html?RESTAuthentication.html You can control the `authKeyword` setting to control what keyword belongs to your REST API.
+Check the HTTP header as shown [here](http://docs.amazonwebservices.com/AmazonS3/latest/dev/index.html?RESTAuthentication.html)
+You can control the `authKeyword` setting to control what keyword belongs to your REST API.
 By default it uses: TRUEREST.
 Have your users supply a header like:
 `Authorization: TRUEREST username=john&password=xxx&apikey=247b5a2f72df375279573f2746686daa`